andrew-na-git/Score-Embedding-Fast-Diffusion/README.md

 ### Profiling MSE and SSIM Losses

 It is useful to track the SSIM and MSE values as the model trains.
 For any command described above, adding the `--profile` flag will do this.
 If enabled, the model will be sampled at regular intervals during training and the MSE and SSIM over time will appear in the `report.pdf` generated at the end of training.
+For example:

     python3 run.py --config cifar1.yml --profile